rachaelbabister/blush-bakes-blog/README.md

 ### User Stories

 Blush Bakes by Rach is a company run by cake artist, Rachael Babister.
-This website is dedicated to sharing delightful baking recipes; whether you're a seasoned baker or just starting out, you'll find an array of mouth-watering recipes for cakes, cupcakes, biscuits, brownies, and more.
-Rachael wants to share her recipes with the baking community, enabling users to comment and share their experiences with the recipes, as well as saving their favourites to their profile page in order to come back to them at a later date.
+This website is dedicated to sharing delightful baking recipes, whether you're a seasoned baker or just starting out, you'll find an array of mouth-watering recipes for cakes, cupcakes, biscuits, brownies, and more.
+Rachael wants to share her recipes with the baking community, enabling users to comment and share their experiences with the recipes, as well as saving their favourites to their profile page to come back to them at a later date.

 #### Client Goals